HyacinthBots/LilyBot/docs/commands.md

 **Required Member Permissions**: Moderate Members

 * Arguments:
-	* `user` - Person to remove timeout from - User
+	* `user` - Person to action - User
-	* `dm` - Whether to dm the user about this or not - Optional Boolean
+	* `dm` - Whether to send the user a direct message about the action - Optional Boolean

 ---
 ### Command name: `warn`